PSP-Archive/docs/homebrew-lib/help.md

 [leda](https://github.com/PSP-Archive/leda/releases/tag/old) is a plugin designed to provide compatibility with legacy software.
 Copy `leda.prx` to the SEPLUGINS folder of your memory stick, and enable it inside the GAME.TXT and VSH.txt files: open them with a text editor and type `ms0:/seplugins/leda.prx 1` to enable the plugin.

+This plugin only works with the LME custom firmware.
+It will not work on the Pro custom firmware.

 ### eLoader

 [eLoader](https://archive.org/details/eLoader.7z) is an application to launch older homebrew games and apps on modern firmwares.
 Because the eLoader itself has not been updated in a while, it might also fail.
 It is nevertheless useful as a last resort.